Lands of Lore: The Throne of Chaos: Reception

 According to Westwood Studios, Lands of Lore was a commercial success, with global sales in excess of 250,000 units by November 1996.

 Lands of Lore: The Throne of Chaos was well received.
-Writing for CD-ROM Today, Trent C. Ward called Lands of Lore "one of the best games available for the PC".
+Writing for CD-ROM Today, Trent C. Ward called Lands of Lore one of the best games for the PC.
 Computer Gaming World's Scorpia stated that Lands of Lore "breaks new ground in a number of pleasantly surprising ways".
 She approved of the graphics that improved on those of Eye of the Beholder, sophisticated automap, and simplified skill, magic, and inventory systems.
 While disliking the combat, Scorpia concluded that "Lands of Lore is a better-than-average game of this type [and] worth playing, especially" for Eye of the Beholder fans.
+InfoWorld described it as "a new standard in" Dungeon Master-like games, with excellent UI, graphics, sound, puzzles, and story.
+While wishing to disable the automap, the magazine concluded that Lands of Lore "is destined to be a classic".
 The reviewer of Dragon believed the game's graphics are "good and quite varied" and said the game is not significantly more advanced than other RPGs.
-Despite this, he said that Lands of Lore: The Throne of Chaos was "a lot of fun to play" but criticized some puzzles for being "pathetically easy".
+Despite this, he said that Lands of Lore: The Throne of Chaos was "a lot of fun to play" but criticized some puzzles for being easy.
 Ray Ivey of Just Adventure stated that the game is one of the longest he had ever played and said that locations with multiple levels cause the game to be repetitive.
 He also criticized the subtlety of certain aspects, such as requiring certain skills, but praised the combat and skill progression, saying they give the game "real purpose".
 Edge's reviewer praised the game for not being reliant on irrelevant statistics such as hunger and described it as "a joy to play".
 A reviewer of the French magazine Joystick believed the graphics are "beautiful" and the intermediary scenes "magnificent", but complained about the inability to skip non-interactive scenes.
 Paul Rand of Computer and Video Games believed that Lands of Lore: The Throne of Chaos is "everything Eye of the Beholder III should have been—and more" but criticized the game for being too easy because the party can frequently rest and heal.
 The review also described the presentation as "beautiful" and the animations as "wonderful".
 The reviewers of Génération 4 were highly complimentary: one described the graphics and animation quality as "perfect" and thought elements such as the scenarios and puzzles combined to make the "ultimate" role-playing game, and the other described the game as "Perfection in the domain of PC role-playing games".